Topochemical polymerization: Application

-Tacticity/Stereochemistry Control
+Tacticity/stereochemistry Control

 Tactic and stereoselective polymerizations are traditionally catalyzed by metal-organic complexes.
 Topochemical polymerization provides an additional choice.
 In addition, by changing the alignment of the monomer within the crystal, the tacticity/stereochemistry of the polymer product could be easily controlled.
 An intuitive example is shown in the figure.
 In topochemical polymerization of 1,3-diene carboxylic acid derivatives, polymers with four different configurations can be prepared.
 Their structural relationships with the monomer packing are also shown in the figure.

-Single Crystal Polymer
+Single crystal polymer

 Single crystal polymers have unique applications in various fields Compared to single crystals of small molecules.
 Because of the long chain and various conformation, it is hard for the polymers to be crystallized directly from solution.
 Few examples of polymer single crystals prepared in this way suffered from low quality and small size.
 Topochemical polymerization provides a potential solution to yield high-quality polymer single crystals.

 If the polymer is still mono crystalline, the transformation from single-crystal monomer to polymer is called single-crystal-to-single-crystal (SCSC) transformation, which required a more sophisticated design than normal topochemical polymerization.
 In order to prevent the polymer from breaking into polycrystalline powder, the stress-releasing strategies should be carefully considered.
 However, the study on general criteria of SCSC transition is still in its infancy and requires further study.

-Coordination Polymer
+Coordination polymer

 In addition to organic polymers, coordination polymers can also be prepared with topochemical polymerization.
 The various conformations of metal-organic complexes provide large libraries of monomer geometry.
 In addition, the length and angle of metal-ligand bonds are relatively flexible so that stress generated by polymerization is able to be released.